GeoffAWaddington/CSI30Wiki/Message-Generators.md

 WidgetEnd
 ```

-## Encoder With Discrete Acceleration Steps
+## Encoders with discrete acceleration steps
 Use this syntax when surface transmits different acceleration values for increment (CW) and decrement (CCW) turns.
 However, your surface may skip values (notice 48 and 49 are missing as are 08 09).
 ```
 Widget Rotary1